Fire Department Spotlight – Oakhill & District Fire Department – Oakhill, NS

 Switching over to the truck side of things, how many trucks do you currently have in your fleet?

-Right now, we have three large apparatus: a 2005 International single-axle pumper tanker, a 2010 Spartan pumper tanker, and a 2012 pickup truck.
-We also have our snorkel and a Gator side-by-side for off-road purposes.
+Right now, we have three large apparatus: a 2012 International single-axle rescue pumper, a 2014 Spartan pumper tanker, a 2020 Spartan Snorkel , and a 2017 Rescue Pick-Up, and a Gator.

 What are the main challenges you face with regard to your trucks and equipment?